 To help businesses survive the crisis and adapt to the new economic reality, DFIs need to reassess their risk appetite and use of concessional financing by revising processes and performance incentives to motivate necessary behavior change.
 For example, programs such as USDFC’s Portfolio for Impact and Innovation, which aims to bridge the funding gap for early-stage social enterprises, can bypass the Investment and Credit Committees.

-2. An inclusive approach focused on marginalized populations is key.
+2. An inclusive approach focused on marginalized populations is key2.
+An inclusive approach focused on marginalized populations is key.

 Crises such as COVID-19 have a magnified impact for marginalized populations such as women and girls, migrants, and the rural poor.
 And as a result, we are seeing some initiatives by DFIs to focus on these populations.